How to Answer: What Are Your Weaknesses? (with 3 Weaknesses Job Interview Examples)

 I focus too much on the details during certain projects.

-“I’m a firm believer that every little detail in a project is important.
+“I firmly believe that every little detail in a project is important.
 Unfortunately, that belief tends to slow up different projects I’m tasked with due to the time and effort I put into them.
-Over the last few years I have learned that it’s often better to complete the project at hand at an earlier date than dragging out every little detail and prolonging that finish date.”
+Over the last few years, I have learned that it’s often better to complete the project at hand at an earlier date than dragging out every little detail and prolonging that finish date.”

 — The Undercover Recruiter

-Wrapping Up | what is your weakness best answer
+Wrapping Up | What is your weakness best answer

 When answering the question, What are my weaknesses, it simply comes down to concentrating on your strengths (without sounding like you don’t have any weaknesses).
 To recap our three steps to follow: